mbchavez27/csintsy-mco3-catbot/README.md

 ## 🚀 Project Overview

-This project is developed for the course MCO3 -- Machine Learning under the department CSINTSY.
 The goal is to build an intelligent agent (the "Catbot") that learns to catch a cat in a simulated environment using reinforcement learning techniques.